GeekOops/doc/geekoops/content/posts/20210505-tutorial-nginx.md

 ---
-title: "Ansible nginx"
+title: "Tutorial: nginx"
 author: "phoenix"
-date: 2021-03-26T09:27:50+01:00
+date: 2021-05-05T13:35:03+02:00
+tags:
+  - tutorial
+  - nginx

 ---
 Welcome to GeekOops!
-This is my first role of the project.
-The role is as simple as it suggests.
-It installs `nginx` and optionally opens the firewall ports.
+This post acts as a tutorial to start with the first role of this project: Installing and configuring a `nginx` webserver via the [geekoops-nginx role](https://github.com/GeekOops/geekoops-nginx).

-# Usage example
+# Tutorial

 Let's assume we want to roll this role out on our imaginary `jellyfish` server.
 We need to have root `ssh` access to `jellyfish`.
 Ansible also supports `sudo`, but this is not covered here.
 So first make sure you can do the following